Paul Kossoff: After Free

-Rodgers and Kirke went on to form the successful Bad Company.
+Rodgers and Kirke went on to form the successful supergroup Bad Company.

 Kossoff released a solo album, Back Street Crawler (1973).
 He then accompanied John Martyn on a 1975 tour.

 Kossoff then assembled a group called Back Street Crawler, which released two albums: The Band Plays On in 1975 and 2nd Street in 1976.
 Recordings from one of the band's UK concerts in 1975 were first released in 1983 on the album Live at Croydon Fairfield Halls 15/6/75.

 Kossoff's guitar playing was also much in demand for session work and he contributed solos on several albums including: Martha Veléz's Fiends and Angels (1969); Michael Gately's Gately's Cafe (1971) and Mike Vernon's 1971 album Bring It Back Home; Uncle Dog's Old Hat (1972); Jim Capaldi's Oh How We Danced (1972) and Short Cut Draw Blood (1975); The Amazing Blondel's Mulgrave Street (1974).

-He also played on four demos by Ken Hensley (eventually released on the 1994 album titled From Time to Time) and three tracks that appear on the CD-only issue of John Martyn's Live at Leeds album from 1975.
+He also played on four demos by Ken Hensley of Uriah Heep (band), (eventually released on the 1994 album titled From Time to Time), and three tracks that appear on the CD-only issue of John Martyn's Live at Leeds album from 1975.

 Posthumous releases

-In 1977 career retrospective Koss was released and in 1986 Blue Soul.
+In 1977, career retrospective Koss was released and in 1986 Blue Soul.

 The late 1990s saw a renewed interest in Kossoff and Blue Soul was re-released, as well as the five-disc Free box set Songs of Yesterday.

 In 2006, an unreleased guitar solo surfaced on the title track to the album All One by David Elliot, who recorded with Kossoff in the 1970s.

 In 2011 a selection of early recordings Kossoff made with Black Cat Bones was released on the album Paul's Blues.

 Books

-In 2000 a Free biography entitled Heavy Load: The Story of Free was published.

-2017 saw publication of the Paul Kossoff biography entitled Paul Kossoff: All Right Now – The Guitars, The Gear, The Music.
+In 2000, a Free biography entitled Heavy Load: The Story of Free was published.
+2017 saw publication of the Paul Kossoff biography Paul Kossoff: All Right Now – The Guitars, The Gear, The Music.

 Personal life

 Drug use

 Kossoff used drugs from age 15.
-Simon Kirke has said "he clearly had a predisposition."
+Simon Kirke has said "he clearly had a predisposition".
 He used Mandrax among other drugs.
 Paul Rodgers has said Kossoff was healthy and playing well in 1973 although this is disputed, but that he wonders about the company that Kossoff kept, and felt that "Koss was just too sensitive for this world."

 Kossoff's drug use made him unreliable in the latter stages of Free.
 Andy Fraser noted "he felt intimidated by those other guitarists, and when people began speaking of him in terms of Clapton and so on, it frightened him.
 Drugs were a defence, his excuse".